Davidsksilva/path-tracer/README.md

 # Physically Based Rendering Tracing (PBRT)

 PBRT is a philosophy in computer graphics that seeks to render graphics in a way that more accurately models the flow of light in the real world.
-This code is a project developed during the PBR course, in the Federal University of Paraiba, Brazil.
+This code is a project developed during the PBRT course, in the Federal University of Paraiba, Brazil.

  ## Getting Started